kavin-jindal/Python-Calc/README.md

 - - > Tabs
 - - > More user-friendly GUI

+# Credits
+ * Programming, bug fixes by Kavin Jindal
+ * Software testing and optimization by Vedant Bhalgama

 # Report issues and bugs

 **If you have any issues or bugs with the program, Please make sure to tell it to us so we can improve**